codynichoson/RockPaperScissorsRobot/README.md

 ```
 2. A video window should open using your default camera.
 3. Hold your hand clearly in frame, and move it up and down to "countdown" in order to begin the game.
 You should choose a rock, paper, scissors pose when the timer hits '4'.
 The Allegro hand will also choose a pose, and the score will be updated accordingly.

+### Package
+#### Launchfiles
+`rockpaperscissors.launch`
+#### Nodes
+`perception`

+This node opens the default camera on your computer and uses the MediaPipe machine learning library to identify hand gestures in frame.
+These gestures are then used to play and score the game of rock, paper, scissors.

+`control`

+This node takes in gesture commands from the perception node after the game begins and sets the Allegro hand to a specific configuration of joint states.